Reflection papers require students to write about their experiences and opinions on a certain topic or event.

 Before you start writing your paper, analyze the questions and their answers to identify the meaning of this experience which is related to your life.

-Understand what you learned out of it: this will be the primary argument that your paper will be focusing on.
+Understand what you learned from it: this will be the primary argument that your paper will focus on.